John-Rood/VectorVault/README.md

 register(first_name='John', last_name='Smith', email='john@smith.com', password='make_a_password')
 ```
-The api key will be sent to your email
+The api key will be sent to your email.

 <br>